deepestblue/sampradaya/README.md

 ### On OSX

-Download the OSX font file from [releases](https://github.com/deepestblue/sampradaya/releases/) and drop the downloaded file into /Library/Fonts/ (to install system-wide) or ~/Library/Fonts/ (to install at user-scope).
+Download Sampradaya.ttf from [releases](https://github.com/deepestblue/sampradaya/releases/) and drop it into /Library/Fonts/ (to install system-wide) or ~/Library/Fonts/ (to install at user-scope).
 You may need to restart your application (or logout/login) for the font to be usable.

 ### On Windows

-Download the Windows font file from [releases](https://github.com/deepestblue/sampradaya/releases/), click the secondary mouse button on the downloaded file, and choose `Install` or `Install for all users` as appropriate.
+Download Sampradaya.ttf from [releases](https://github.com/deepestblue/sampradaya/releases/), click the secondary mouse button on the downloaded file, and choose `Install` or `Install for all users` as appropriate.

 ## References